★ Official Tribute Event ★

 Recovery & Care

-Complimentary massages, laser treatments, and recovery services await every participant after the grueling course.
+Complimentary Zenergy massages, laser treatments, and recovery services await every participant after the course.

 Marks of Remembrance

-Free tattoos on-site: Mogadishu Mile logos, soldier names, or flags — a permanent badge of honor.
+Free tattoos on-site by Ink Addiction: Mogadishu Mile logos, soldier names, or flags — a permanent badge of honor.

 Community Celebration